By Sue Brooks, M.A., L.P.C.

 Also unfortunately, anger does not tell us if our needs are reasonable or not.
 I may think I need another piece of chocolate cake but my neighbor’s need for food and shelter after a hurricane is unquestionably more crucial.
 Likewise for fear.
 Feeling fearful in a dark, unlit parking lot at midnight may be prudent, but feeling fearful near the front door of a public building at high noon may not be.

 The Dalai Lama often discusses anger as being destructive.
-I wonder if ancient languages had more words for anger than our current languages.
-Northern American indigenous people have 50 different words for snow.
-Maybe we need to use the words we already have, like hostility and aggression, instead of just the word anger.
+I wonder if ancient languages had more words for anger than our current languages, like Northern American indigenous people who have 50 different words for snow.

 Sue Brooks, M.A., L.P.C.